Staffy tied to brick, drowned in cruel revenge killing

 "It was unnecessary for the dog to suffer.
 It was vigilante behaviour and done in retaliation to the death of your partner's dog," she said.

-Ms Sturgess sentenced Burke to a three-month jail term and a two-year supervised probation order.
+Ms Sturgess sentenced Burke to a three-month jail term and a two-year prohibition order in which he cannot keep an animal without RSPCA permission.

 The jail sentence was suspended for two years.
 He must pay RSPCA legal and vet costs of more than $1600.